chinsishe/carbonhacker/README.md

 The tool shows both the conventional average carbon emissions as well as [marginal emissions](https://lmnarchitects.com/lmn-research/13-operational-carbon-design-process), the latter of which is an important metric for building designers.

-This tool goes beyond other operational carbon emission calculators by providing a simple interface for homeowners, provide emissions from now through the next 30 years as the electricity grid changes, including marginal emissions in addition to average emissions for designers, and using a more accurate hourly energy and grid emission analysis that captures important time-based correlations between the grid generation mix (e.g. clean PV vs. dirty natural gas plants) and the
+This tool goes beyond other operational carbon emission calculators by providing a simple interface for homeowners, providing emissions from now through the next 30 years as the electricity grid changes, including marginal emissions in addition to average emissions for designers, and using a more accurate hourly energy and grid emission analysis that captures important time-based correlations between the grid generation mix (e.g. clean PV vs. dirty natural gas plants) and the